Surendranv15/GenPass/README.md

 After you choose your option write it in below *input*.
 ```
-Enter wich type of password you want: M
+Enter wich type of password you want: N
 ```
 and after you enter your option, write your length limit you want in next *input*.
 ```